A fast algorithm for radiative transport in isotropic media: Integral formulation

 with $|\bbS^{d-1}|$ the surface area of the unit sphere $\bbS^{d-1}$. $|\bbS^{d-1}|=2\pi$ when $d=2$ and $|\bbS^{d-1}|=4\pi$ when $d=3$.
 In the case where $\mu$ and $\mu_s$ are independent of the spatial variable, the integral kernel $\cK$ simplifies to

+This integral kernel has the same form as the Yukawa potential (also called a screened Coulomb potential) when $d=2$~\cite{GrHu-JCP02}.

 The algorithm we propose here is based on the integral formulation of the ERT for the variable $U$ that we derived in~\eqref{EQ:ERT Intgrl U}.
-We need the following result on the operator $K$.
-The proof is standard. \begin{theorem} Let $\mu$ and $\mu_s$ be bounded such that $\mu_a(\bx)=\mu(\bx)-\mu_s(\bx)>0$ $\forall \bx\in\Omega$.
-Then the linear operator $K: L^2(\Omega)\to L^2(\Omega)$, defined in~\eqref{EQ:Operator K}, is compact. \end{theorem} \begin{proof} For any $\eps>0$, we define
+The integral operator $K$ is compact since the kernel function $\cK(\bx, \by)$ is weakly singular.
+From (\ref{EQ:ERT Intgrl U}), we can obtain that